QQQJ Invesco NASDAQ Next Gen 100 ETF

 Fund Overview

 Invesco NASDAQ Next Gen 100 ETF (QQQJ) currently reports 103 stock positions (subject to change), placing it in the expansively diversified range by holdings breadth.
-The top line-up is EBAY (2.58%), FLEX (2.54%), CRDO (2.26%), with EBAY as the largest single weight at 2.58%.
-Together, the top three holdings account for 7.38%, which indicates that idiosyncratic risk at the top of the book is relatively contained within the overall portfolio.
+The top line-up is EBAY (2.64%), FLEX (2.23%), RVMD (2.10%), with EBAY as the largest single weight at 2.64%.
+Together, the top three holdings account for 6.97%, which indicates that idiosyncratic risk at the top of the book is relatively contained within the overall portfolio.
 The resulting profile combines thematic conviction with varying degrees of diversification, which can support upside participation while still spreading idiosyncratic risk beyond the top weights.

 Profitability & Capital Efficiency

-From a returns-on-capital standpoint, ROIC is 16.04%, WACC is 9.82%, and the economic spread is 6.22%.
-On balance, the portfolio clears its capital cost hurdle modestly — value creation is present but not emphatic.
-Supporting metrics show ROE at 19.82% and ROA at 3.33%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
-Taken together, the return profile suggests a portfolio that is value-creative but with less room for execution slippage.
+From a returns-on-capital standpoint, ROIC is 25.02%, WACC is 9.67%, and the economic spread is 15.35%.
+On balance, holdings are generating returns that comfortably clear their cost of capital, a reliable indicator of competitive durability.
+Supporting metrics show ROE at 24.40% and ROA at 4.97%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+Taken together, the return profile suggests a portfolio with credible compounding capacity if current operating execution persists.

 Valuation

-The market currently prices the portfolio at trailing P/E of 24.62, forward P/E of 17.95, PEG of 2.66.
+The market currently prices the portfolio at trailing P/E of 24.95, forward P/E of 17.55, PEG of 2.06.
 The trailing and forward multiples diverge by a moderate amount, consistent with a market that sees improving earnings but is not extrapolating an aggressive growth path.
-The PEG ratio signals premium pricing — the portfolio's earnings growth expectations, while present, do not fully explain the current multiple on a purely quantitative basis.
-The aggregate current ratio of 3.08 points to strong liquidity across holdings.
+The PEG ratio is consistent with a portfolio that is reasonably valued on a growth basis — not cheap, but not obviously expensive either.
+The aggregate current ratio of 2.61 points to strong liquidity across holdings.
 Valuation and liquidity together frame a portfolio where the price paid today is a reasonable bet on earnings delivery — but not a margin-of-safety purchase at current levels.

 Margins & Cash Generation